jhudsl/text2speech/README.md

 ## Authentication

-Check for authentication (permission to use each of the different text-to-speech engines).
-If not authenticated, this needs to be set up in each service separately by the user.
+Check for authentication.
+If not already authenticated, users must individually configure it for each service.

 ``` r
 library(text2speech)